-- Religious grounds, if the student's parent(s)/guardian(s) present the IDPH's Certificate of Religious Exemption form to the Superintendent or designee.
-When a Certificate of Religious Exemption form is presented, the Superintendent or designee shall immediately inform the parent(s)/guardian(s) of exclusion procedures pursuant to Board policy 7:280, Communicable and Chronic Infectious Disease and State rules if there is an outbreak of one or more diseases from which the student is not protected. - Health examination or immunization requirements on medical grounds if the examining physician, advanced registered practice nurse, or physician assistant provides written verification. - 3.
-Eye examination requirement if the student's parent(s)/guardian(s) show an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist. - 4.
-Dental examination requirement, if the student's parent(s)/guardian(s) show an undue burden or a lack of access to a dentist
+Superintendent or designee shall immediately inform the parent(s)/guardian(s) of exclusion procedures pursuant to Board policy 7:280, Communicable and Chronic Infectious Disease and State rules if there is an outbreak of one or more diseases from which the student is not protected.

+- 2. Health examination or immunization requirements on medical grounds if the examining physician, advanced registered practice nurse, or physician assistant provides written verification. - 3.
+Eye examination requirement if the student's parent(s)/guardian(s) show an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist. - Dental examination requirement, if the student's parent(s)/guardian(s) show an undue burden or a lack of access to a dentist.